Dieykon/pagina-web/_tabs/about.md

 - Responsible for project delivery and production support on a small account of 8 team members
 - Led implementation of the transition of critical legacy part of an application to modern web-based architectures
 - Designed and implemented the core of client and server-side code for building, configuring, and displaying complex filters
-- Developed high-performant search service based on Open Data Protocol (OData) to search items stored in FAST Search backend
+- Developed high-performant search service based on Open Data Protocol (OData) to search items stored in the FAST Search backend
 - Developed a few web services to import data from different formats under the supervision of senior developers
 - Implemented a unified module for synchronizing multimedia data between devices based on Windows Mobile, Symbian(S60), Nokia Series 40, and desktop applications on Windows